ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 1. _Version control_ for free and open-source software and other digital assets
 1. Project _discussion forums_
-1. _DevOps_ to facilitate building and testing software
+1. _DevOps_ tools to facilitate building and testing software
 1. _Bug_ reporting, patching, and tracking
 1. _Documentation_ hosting
 1. An environment that fosters _collaboration_

-Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house _repositories_ of _free_ and _open-source software_:
+Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house _repositories_ of software.

 ## No experience necessary!